Mash ingredients: Non-cereal grains

 Buckwheat and quinoa, while not cereal grasses (but are whole grains), both contain high levels of available starch and protein, while containing no gluten.
 Therefore, some breweries use these plants in the production of beer suitable for people with Celiac disease, either alone or in combination with sorghum.

 Syrups and extracts

-Another way of adding sugar or flavoring to a malt beverage is the addition of natural or artificial sugar products such as honey, white sugar, Dextrose, and/or malt extract.
+Another way of adding sugar or flavoring to a malt beverage is the addition of natural or artificial sugar products such as honey, white sugar, dextrose, and/or malt extract.
 While these ingredients can be added during the mash, the enzymes in the mash do not act on them.
 Such ingredients can be added during the boil of the wort rather than the mash, and as such, are also known as copper sugars.

-One syrup commonly used in mash, however, is dry or dried malt extract or DME.
-DME is prepared by mashing malt in the normal fashion, then concentrating and spray drying the resulting wort.
+One syrup commonly used in mash, however, is dry or dried malt extract or DME, which is prepared by mashing malt in the normal fashion, then concentrating and spray drying the resulting wort.
 DME is used extensively in homebrewing as a substitute for base malt.
 It typically has no diastatic power because the enzymes are denatured in the production process.

+Fruit beers, such as kriek lambic or framboise, are made using fruit.